LinkedIn Video Marketing Guide

 Facebook (and now Instagram) has the capability for businesses to create a custom retargeting audience consisting of video viewers (along with the ability to exclude those that stop watching prior to a certain time), but it doesn’t seem that LinkedIn videos have this yet.

-On the bright side, marketers can now create a remarketing audience from their web traffic with the LinkedIn Insight Tag to use for LinkedIn ads.
+On the bright side, marketers can now create a remarketing audience from their web traffic (along with their email lists) with the LinkedIn Insight Tag to use for LinkedIn ads.